singluntang/AWS-Kubernetes-Todo/README.md

-# This is a Joint project collaboration from Alan (Hong Kong) and Andrew (From Egypt)
+# This is a joint collaboration project from Alan (Hong Kong) and Andrew Emad Gabra (Egypt)

+The joint collaboration project is programmed within 2 parties, I Alan responsible for the backended and Andrew is responsible for the client side.

 # Serverless TODO

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.